stylus/stylus/Readme.md

       border: 1px solid #eee;
     }

+The one exception to this rule, are selectors that look like properties, for example `foo bar baz` in the following may be a property, or a selector:

+    foo bar baz
+    > input
+      border 1px solid

+so for this reason, or if simply preferred we may trail with a comma:

+    foo bar baz,
+    form input,
+    > a
+      border 1px solid

 ### Parent Reference

 The `&` character may precede a selector to reference the parent selector(s).
 In the example below our two selectors `textarea`, and `input` both alter the `color` on the `:hover` pseudo selector.